cawleyflower/testDocs/content/cumulus-linux/Layer_1_and_Switch_Ports/DHCP_Relays.md

 ## <span id="src-8363036_DHCPRelays-giaddr" class="confluence-anchor-link"></span><span>Use the Gateway IP Address as the Source IP for Relayed DHCP Packets (Advanced)</span>

-Using the gateway IP address as the source IP for relayed DHCP packets
+<summary>Using the gateway IP address as the source IP for relayed DHCP
+packets </summary>

 You can configure the `dhcrelay` service to forward IPv4 (only) DHCP packets to a server and ensure that the source IP address of the relayed